Some people have hinted at, and a few have straight-out asked, “How do you and Joy handle so much together time without driving each other crazy?”

 Really Look, Listen, Smell

 Unlike a car trip, where the combination of air conditioning, the stereo playing your iTunes music, and the speed of travel combine to isolate you from what you’re driving past, we’re having a much more visceral interaction with what we’re passing.
-We are hearing the crickets, frogs, and birds claiming their territory.
+We are hearing the crickets, frogs, and birds claiming their territory (or looking for a sex partner).
 We are smelling the warm aroma of wild sage baking in the sun, fresh cow poop, or ripe road kill bloated with gases and waiting to explode just at the moment Joy rides past.
 (Ask her about this phobia some time.)

 We are cycling along slowly enough that we can really look at the farm houses we ride past, wave at folks sitting on their porches, and even stop to chat with folks who ask us, “Where ya headed with all that gear?”